-Brisket is Texas's best-known contribution to barbecue culture, and, though you can now get slow-smoked brisket in just about every major American city, you still need to go to the source to get brisket so good it will make you cry.
-But if you can't make it to Texas, ordering Louie Mueller's brisket is the next best thing.
-The Muellers have been smoking brisket since 1949.
-The key here?
-They ship the whole brisket, which means you get plenty of the critically important fatty half.
-Why is it critically important?
-Because we all know that fat is flavor.
-Phone orders only: 512-352-6206.
+Slow-smoked brisket is Texas's best-known contribution to barbecue culture, and, though you can now get it in just about every major city, you still need to go to the source to get brisket so good it will make you cry.
+But if you can't make it to Texas, ordering Louie Mueller's brisket is the next best thing—they ship the whole brisket, which means you get plenty of the critically important fatty half.

-Leave it to Murray's Cheese Shop owner Rob Kaufelt to come up with a cheese that is both global and local at the same time.
+Leave it to the former owner of Murray's Cheese Shop, Rob Kaufelt, to come up with a cheese that is both global and local at the same time.
 Kaufelt's crew discovered cheesemaker Walter Rass's extraordinary Annelies cheese in a small village in Switzerland.
-Kaufelt has wheels of the stuff shipped to his New York shop, where he ages them for nine months in the Murray's cheese cave before selling them to the public.
+Wheels of the stuff are shipped to the New York shop, where they're aged for nine months in the Murray's cheese cave before being sold to the public.
 The result is a nutty, caramelly, toasty cheese that needs no cracker for completion.